 The woman who came second-closest to being the nominee of her party for President was North Carolina Republican Senator Elizabeth Dole.
 She was married to both a presidential and vice presidential candidate, the well known Senator Bob Dole of Kansas.
 His television commercials during her campaign, one for the erectile dysfunction medication, Viagra, and one with the teen star Britney Spears for Pepsi-Cola, brought on many questions about not only his judgment but also his commitment to his wife's run for the presidency.
 He also did her no favors by reminding voters he could “impart valuable advice to his wife about the inner workings of the Senate.”
 He once even commented he was considering making a donation to another candidate, John McCain.
 Both Doles later downplayed the statement as a joke. http://www.realchange.org/dole.htm

 Hillary and Elizabeth each suffered from the past financial scandals involving themselves and their husbands.
-The late Geraldine Ferraro, the only woman ever on the Democratic ticket as vice president, also felt the impact of negative press as her husband's financial dealings were vetted during her unsuccessful campaign.
+The late Geraldine Ferraro, the first woman ever on the Democratic ticket as vice president, also felt the impact of negative press as her husband's financial dealings were vetted during her unsuccessful campaign.

 Source